Two Identities relating Eisenstein series on classical groups: Introduction

+In many constructions which use certain small representations, such as residues of Eisenstein series, a crucial ingredient is the knowledge of the top unipotent orbit which these representations have.
+Even for an Eisenstein series induced from cuspidal data, attached to a maximal parabolic subgroup, this information is not known in general.
+For example, consider the Eisenstein series $\mathcal{E}(f_{\Delta(\tau,m+1),s},\varphi_\sigma)$.
+This Eisenstein series, on $Sp_{4n+m}({\BA})$, is associated with the parabolic induction from $\tau|\text{det}\cdot|^s\times\sigma^\iota$.
+It is well known that this Eisenstein series has a simple pole if the product of partial $L$ - functions $L^S(\tau\times\sigma,s)L^S(\tau,\wedge^2,2s)$ has a simple pole at $s=1/2$.
+It is conjectured, that the unipotent orbit associated with this residue is $((2n+m),2n)$.
+See Conjecture (FC) in \cite{GJR04}.
+We hope to use Theorem A to study this conjecture.

 In a forthcoming work of ours, we will use the identities as in Theorem B to analyze the maximal unipotent orbits supported by the two Eisenstein series $E(f_{\Delta(\tau,i+1)\gamma_\psi,s})$, and $E(f_{\Delta(\tau,i+1),s})$ at their various poles.
 For example, given a Fourier coefficient, which is nontrivial on the residue at a given pole $s_0$ of the Eisenstein series on the r.h.s. of \eqref{0.3}, and corresponds to a unipotent orbit for $\Sp_{2ni}$, we get a corresponding unipotent orbit for $\Sp_{2n(i+1)}$ supported by the residue at $s_0$ of $E(f_{\Delta(\tau,i+1),s})$.
 We will also combine both identities of Theorems A, B to find explicit relations of various Rankin-Selberg integrals to those of the doubling method.
+See \cite{GS19}, for the general philosophy and some concrete examples.

 In the next section, we will state precisely the main theorems of this paper.
 Sections 2-4 deal with Theorem A (and its analogues for metaplectic groups and split orthogonal groups), and Sections 5-8 deal with Theorem B (and its analogues).